-Your guide to Insurance Premium Tax
+Your guide to the essentials of Insurance Premium Tax

 Currently, there are two rates of IPT.
 The first is a standard 12% is charged on home, car or pet insurance.